 Whether you're visiting New Jersey as part of a business trip or you live in New Jersey, it's always a good thing to be aware of your surroundings so that you can get used to the area.
 You never want to get lost finding your way home after shopping or dining, however that can easily happen if your sense of direction isn't all that great or you are new to the area.

 The best thing for you to do before you leave your home and step foot in New Jersey is to familiarize yourself with transportation options in New Jersey.
 Having an idea of the types of transportation options New Jersey offers will make things a whole lot easier when you're trying to get to one place from the other in New Jersey.
 Donations provided by Ideal Warehouse Innovations.
-If safety is your number one priority and you are in the market for stuck pallets and pallet rack safety items, dock bumpers and more, give them a call at 1-866-828-6737
+If safety is your number one priority and you are in the market for stuck pallets and push back racking maintenance items, dock bumpers and more, give them a call at 1-866-828-6737

 Let us kick things off by talking about the New Jersey Transit Corporation, or NJ Transit, as it's most commonly referred to.
 NJ Transit is the number one choice of New Jersey commuters when it comes to public transportation in the state and it's operated by bus, commuter rail services and light rail.
 NJ Transit is the perfect transportation options for those who need to commute back and forth to and from work within the state of New Jersey and nearby cities like Philadelphia or New York.
 If you spent a huge chunk of your life working and living in a city like Toronto and you're used to a getting around by public transportation there, then you should have no problem adjusting to the NJ Transit system and schedule.